 Staff will work with visiting undergraduates and Stanford students who remain on-campus for the summer.
 They are expected to know and enforce Summer Session policies and community expectations, and to help orient students to these policies and expectations, which may differ from those in place during the academic year.
 Staff may notice that more program-wide standards are enforced during the summer (for example, all residences will have the same expectations around alcohol, unlike during the rest of the year when RFs create individual expectations for their residences).
 Additional information about Summer Session rules and responsibilities is explained later in this job description.

 Residential staff are responsible for designing, planning, executing, and staffing a variety of programs throughout the summer, either social or co-curricular in nature.
 These programs may be organized for all students living in undergraduate residence halls, or may be restricted to an individual house or population of students.
 Staff are encouraged to use their interests and passions, as well as those of their residents, to develop creative, informative, and educational programs.
-Programs should aim to enhance the academic and social experience of the communities served, should be implemented consistently throughout the summer, and should be taken into account the academic calendar and other trends observed in the community.
+Programs should aim to enhance the academic and social experience of the communities served, should be implemented consistently throughout the summer, and should take into account the academic calendar and other trends observed in the community.

 Note that programs are funded differently during the Summer Quarter than during the academic year, and some types of activities (for instance, overnight travel away from campus) will not be available to summer students.
 Additionally, because programs are funded differently, purchasing is more restrictive and requires additional documentation not expected of residential staff during the academic year.